ymyke/cardio/README.md

 # Next up

-- Bug: Aborting card placement with ESC will lead to a card flash like an error.
+- gg:
+  - get rid of gg.vnc?
+  - then, even get rid of gg.humanplayer?
+Or rename to something else?
+Or some other approach to architect this in a better way?
+  - Finally, maybe get rid of gg.py altogether?
+- Review TODOs and FIXMEs.
 - Add more skills.
-- Scoring and difficulty progress:
-  - Should there be additional scores in addition to the rung?
-Something that better reflects the difficulty mastered by that run?
-E.g., number of fights?
-Or should there be a score per fight (maybe something that reflects how hard the fight is)?
-  - Refine FightLocation and Computerstrategy so the game becomes harder and harder as the rungs increase.
+- Scoring and difficulty progress: Refine FightLocation and Computerstrategy so the game becomes harder and harder as the rungs increase.
+(Refine what is there already.)
-  - Use card generator to this end.
+  - In FightLocation: Use some new computer strategy that brings more cards into play in later rounds of a fight.
+And that brings overall more and more cards into play as the rung increases.
 - Add stats to game state: number of fights won, locations visited, number and which cards defeated, which cards confronted with, ... -- could have an instance of each "thing" (card, location, etc.) and log the stats with these things (using a special